 What is your background in education?

-I began my teaching career at Truro College in 2000 as a lecturer in Health and Social Care in the Community Studies department, and have therefore worked at the college for seventeen years!
-For the last five years, I have been a Deputy Team Leader within this department with responsibility for our Access to Health and Social Care programmes, although throughout my career at Truro College I have taught students on a range of courses including Level 2, AS Level, Access, Extended National Diploma and Foundation Degree.
+I began my teaching career at Truro College in 2000 as a lecturer in Health and Social Care in the Community Studies department, and therefore, worked at the college for seventeen years!
+For five years, I was also a Deputy Team Leader within this department with responsibility for the Access to Health and Social Care programmes, although throughout my career at Truro College I taught students on a range of courses including Level 2, AS Level, Access, Extended National Diploma and Foundation Degree.